-Sakuma Hideka and Chiyoka worked at a coffee shop in Tokyo together with another (unnamed) woman.
+In 1934, Sakuma Hideka and Chiyoka worked at a coffee shop in Tokyo together with another (unnamed) woman.
 Newspaper accounts of their story describe the three women as having a polyamorous relationship that they knew society would never condone.

-Afterwards, Hideka wrote her own account of the incident, describing their two-day journey to Mt.
-Mihara, their stay at an inn, and how they held each other close “thinking only of death.”
-She also criticized the press for spreading rumors about her family, disparaging her masculine appearance, and trivializing their suicide attempt by asking readers to contribute satirical songs about it.
+Afterwards, Hideka wrote her own account of the incident, describing their two-day journey to Mount Mihara, their stay at an inn, and how they held each other close “thinking only of death.”
+She criticized the press for spreading rumors about her family, disparaging her masculine appearance, and trivializing their suicide attempt by asking readers to contribute satirical songs about it.
 She expressed her loneliness and wondered why self-sufficient women in love could not live together just as heterosexual couples did.

 Robertson, Jennifer.
 “Dying to Tell: Sexuality and Suicide in Imperial Japan.”
-Signs 25.
-1 (Autumn 1999): 1–35.
+Signs (Chicago) 25, no. 1 (Autumn 1999): 1–35.

 “Watashi wa koi no shorisha” (I am a survivor of love).
-Asahi Shinbun (Tokyo morning edition) 14 Jun.
-1934: 11.
+Asahi Shinbun (Tokyo), June 14, 1934, morning edition.

 Thanks to Mamiko Imoto for translation assistance.